Yandere Simulator’s development began on March 31st, 2014. That means that today is the 8th anniversary of Yandere Sim’s development! Whoa!

 What game am I describing?
 No, it’s not Yandere Simulator…it’s Genshin Impact, one of the most popular and successful games of the past 2 years.
 If you said, “The Genshin Impact developers suck!
 It’s been years and the game still isn’t done yet!” you’d sound like an idiot.
 That’s because everyone recognizes and acknowledges what type of game Genshin Impact is; it’s simply the type of game that is regularly updated with new content, not the type of game where the highest priority is releasing a finished main storyline ASAP.

 In fact, since 2017, this type of game has been formally recognized as a category at the Game Awards: it’s called an “Ongoing Game.”

 There are many different types of game projects in the world.
-Some game projects and finished, released for $60, and then abandoned.
+Some game projects are finished, released for $60, and then abandoned.
 And some game projects are made available for free and then updated for many years.
 That’s simply the type of game that Yandere Simulator became; an “Ongoing Game.”
 It began existence as a Hitman clone, and then gradually transitioned into being the type of game that is regularly updated with new content.
 It’s also incredibly easy to explain why this change occurred: